 Grading System and Assessment Methods

-The grading system in Singaporean higher education typically uses a scale of A+ to F. A+ is the highest grade and F represents a fail.
+The grading system in the Singaporean higher education typically uses a scale of A+ to F. A+ is the highest grade and F represents a fail.
 Each grade corresponds to a specific grade point, which is used to calculate a student’s cumulative Grade Point Average (GPA) at the end of the program.

 Moreover, assessments vary across different courses.
 It may include a combination of examinations, coursework assignments, projects, presentations, and group work.
 The weightage of each assessment component is typically outlined in the course syllabus.